 A third possibility is that physiological disgust is not related to any specific moral foundation but rather shapes moral thinking uniformly across domains (Cameron, Lindquist, & Gray, 2015; Schein, Ritter, & Gray, 2016).
 Indeed, several studies found that manipulations of incidental disgust and dispositional disgust sensitivity were associated with harsher moral judgments across domains (Jones & Fitness, 2008; Karinen & Chapman, in press; Schnall et al., 2008; Wheatley & Haidt, 2005).
-Convergent studies have found that people regularly express disgust in response to moral violations outside the purity domain (Cannon et al., 2011; Chapman, Kim, Susskind, & Anderson, 2009; Chapman & Anderson, 2013; 2014; Giner-Sorolla & Chapman, 2016; Hutcherson & Gross, 2011), and one widely used measure of disgust sensitivity directly posits a form of moral disgust based on feelings occurring in response to fairness violations (Tybur, Lieberman, & Griskevicius, 2009).
+Convergent studies have found that people regularly express disgust in response to moral violations outside the purity domain (Cannon et al., 2011; Chapman, Kim, Susskind, & Anderson, 2009; Chapman & Anderson, 2013, 2014; Giner-Sorolla & Chapman, 2017; Hutcherson & Gross, 2011), and one widely used measure of disgust sensitivity directly posits a form of moral disgust based on feelings occurring in response to fairness violations (Tybur, Lieberman, & Griskevicius, 2009).
 It therefore seemed plausible that, counter to our exploratory hypotheses, ginger might reduce judgment severity of moral violations across all five foundations (but see SOM7); Study 4's design allowed us to address this question, as well.

 Participants and procedure.
-Five-hundred and twelve undergraduate and graduate students participated in exchange for course credit or payment (in contrast to our prior studies, some participants in this study were recruited through paid human-subjects pools in a Psychology Department and a Business School; as a result, this study obtained a slightly older sample compared to our prior studies; see Table S3).
-Five participants were excluded due to procedural errors, and three participants were excluded for correctly guessing the goal of the study (i.e., to examine the effect of ginger on moral thinking), for a final sample of 504 (71% women, $M{age} = 22$, SD = 6.77).6 Sample size was determined based on the goal of replicating the size of the sample included in Study 3, which would allow for 75% power to detect a small two-way interaction between ginger and bodily sensation awareness.
+Five hundred twelve undergraduate and graduate students participated in exchange for course credit or payment (in contrast to our prior studies, some participants in this study were recruited through paid human-subjects pools in a Psychology Department and a Business School; as a result, this study obtained a slightly older sample compared to our prior studies; see Table S3).
+Five participants were excluded because of procedural errors, and three participants were excluded for correctly guessing the goal of the study (i.e., to examine the effect of ginger on moral thinking), for a final sample of 504 (71% women, $M{age} = 22$ , SD = 6.77).
+Sample size was determined based on the goal of replicating the size of the sample included in Study 3, which would allow for 75% power to detect a small two-way interaction between ginger and bodily sensation awareness.

 Participants followed a procedure almost identical to that of Study 3, with several exceptions.
 The first difference from Study 3 is that we took a new methodological precaution to reduce error variance.
-After filling capsules with ginger (in all studies, we bought ginger powder in bulk and filled capsules ourselves), the third author weighed each pill by hand, to ensure that every participant in the ginger condition ingested as close to 1.5 grams as possible.7 Second, in addition to reporting when they had last eaten a meal, participants also estimated how frequently they eat ginger, on a scale ranging from 1 ("Never or very rarely") to 3 ("A couple times a week) to 5 ("Several times a week").
-This new item was included to ensure that results were not affected by variation in frequency of ginger ingestion; our thinking was that participants who more regularly eat ginger might be more immune its psychological effects.
-Third, whereas in Studies 2 and 3 we had included two highly severe purity vignettes referring to cousin incest, in Study 4 we modified these two vignettes to avoid including two vignettes about incest.
-We opted to instead include only one incest vignette, this time about sibling incest to ensure a high level of severity, and an additional vignette about a teenager urinating in a public pool (see Materials and Appendix A for details).
+After filling capsules with ginger (in all studies, we bought ginger powder in bulk and filled capsules ourselves), the third author weighed each pill individually, to ensure that every participant in the ginger condition ingested as close to 1.5 g as possible.
+Second, in addition to reporting when they had last eaten a meal, participants also estimated how frequently they eat ginger, on a scale ranging from 1 (never or very rarely) to 3 (a couple times a week) to 5 (several times a week).
+This new item was

-6 The key main effect observed in this study held when no exclusions were made, F(1, 510) = 5.76, p = .02.
+&lt;sup>6 The key main effect observed in this study held when no exclusions were made, F(1, 510) = 5.76, p = .02.